-- 1. Connect a 1" drain pipe (field supplied) to the unit's connecting port using a metal worm clamp.
-Make sure it secured tightly and can not be easily pulled loose. - 2.
-Insulate the connecting port and pipe with the accessory sheath (sleeve) provided.
+Connect a 1" drain pipe (field supplied) to the unit's connecting port using the drain adaptor and metal worm clamps provided..
+Make sure it secured tightly and can not be easily pulled loose.

-3. The drain pipe must be installed with a downward slope of at least a 1/100 gradient to prevent water from flowing back into the unit.
-To keep the drain pipe from sagging, install hanging wires every 3-5'.
-Do not allow the drain pipe to bend or sag and trap condensation.
+- 2. Insulate the connecting port and pipe with the accessory sheath (sleeve) provided. - 3.
+The drain pipe must be installed with a downward slope of at least a 1/100 gradient to prevent water from flowing back into the unit.
+To keep the drain pipe from sagging, install hanging wires